abrain/einsatzverwaltung/src/readme.txt

 Nein, mehr gibt es [hier](https://einsatzverwaltung.abrain.de/faq/).

 == Changelog ==

+= 1.6.4 =
+* Fix incompatibility with themes based on Gantry 5 framework

 = 1.6.3 =
 * Units can be assigned to reports in Quick Edit and Bulk Edit mode